Optimal stable Ornstein-Uhlenbeck regression: Asymptotically efficient estimator

-The well-known shortcoming of the classical Cram\'{e}r-type argument is its local character: the result just tells us the existence of an asymptotically nicely behaving root of the likelihood equation, but does not provide us with information about which local maxima is the one when there are multiple local maxima, equivalently multiple roots for the likelihood equations \cite[Section 7.3]{Leh99}.
-Indeed, the log-likelihood function $\ell_n$ is highly nonlinear and and non-concave.
-In this section, we consider removing the locality by a one-step improvement, which in our case will not only remedy the aforementioned inconvenience about the multiple-root problem, but also enable us to bypass the numerical optimization involving the stable density $\phi_\beta$.
+Theorem \ref{thm_local.LF.asymp} is based on the classical Cram\'{e}r-type argument.
+The well-known shortcoming is its local character: the result just tells us the existence of an asymptotically nicely behaving root of the likelihood equation, but does not give information about which local maxima is the one when there are multiple local maxima, equivalently multiple roots for the likelihood equations \cite[Section 7.3]{Leh99}.
+Indeed, the log-likelihood function $\ell_n$ of \eqref{log-lf} is highly nonlinear and non-concave.
+In this section, we try to get rid of the locality by a Newton-Raphson-type improvement, which in our case will not only remedy the aforementioned inconvenience of the multiple-root problem but also enable us to bypass the numerical optimization involving the stable density $\phi_\beta$.
 In \cite[Section 3]{BroMas18}, for the $\beta$-stable {\lp} (the special case of \eqref{soureg:model} with $\lam=0$ and $X\equiv 1$), we provided an initial estimator based on the sample median and the method of moments associated with logarithm and/or lower-order fractional moments.
-In that paper it was crucial that the model was a {\lp}, for which we could apply the median-adjusted central limit theorem; moreover, it should be noted that the initial estimator considered in \cite[Section 3.2]{BroMas18} possesses the optimal (non-diagonal and asymmetric) rate.
-In the present case, we have to take a different route.
+However, it was essential in \cite{BroMas18} that the model is a {\lp} for which we could apply the median-adjusted central limit theorem for an i.i.d. sequence of random variables.
+In the present case, we need a different sort of argument.